 - Animated video tutorials

-3. Flowcharts and Checklists
+3. Flowcharts and checklists

-Luckily there are lots of powerful visual creation and marketing tools that let users create professional infographics on a doable budget.
+Fortunately, you can choose from many powerful visual creation and marketing tools that let users create professional infographics on a doable budget.

 Across all industries there’s one clear trend: Buying journeys have become much more complicated due to the fact that customers spend more time researching their choices online.